CtrlK

 Trigger Term Quality

-Excellent coverage of natural user phrases: 'write a prompt', 'improve my prompt', 'fix this prompt', 'optimize a prompt', 'learn prompting techniques', 'get prompt templates', plus variations like 'prompt engineering', 'prompt quality', 'prompt rewriting'.
+Excellent coverage of natural trigger terms: 'write a prompt', 'improve my prompt', 'fix this prompt', 'optimize a prompt', 'learn prompting techniques', 'get prompt templates', 'prompt engineering', 'prompt quality', 'prompt rewriting'.
+These are phrases users would naturally say.

 3 / 3